Luan Starova

 Luan Arif Starova (Луан Ариф Старова; 14 August 1941 – 24 February 2022) was an Albanian writer who lived in North Macedonia.
 He published his works both in Albanian and in Macedonian.
+He is translated in over 20 languages around the world.

 Biography

 Luan Starova was born in Pogradec, an Albanian town on Lake Ohrid, in 1941.
 His family had legal and scholarly background: his grandfather on the father's side had served as an Ottoman qadi in Prilep, before retiring and emigrating to Turkey; his father earned a law degree in Istanbul, and was a lawyer and a scholar.

 In 1943, when Luan was a small child, his family moved to Struga, then annexed by Albania, at the opposite end of Lake Ohrid from Pogradec.
 (Struga is now part of the Republic of North Macedonia.)
 After WWII, the family moved to Skopje, the capital of the new SR Macedonia.

 He grew up in Tito's Yugoslavia, and studied French language and literature at Skopje University (1960–1967).
 After graduation, he worked as a journalist, becoming in 1968 the editor of the Albanian-language program of Television Skopje.

 However, that same year he left for Zagreb to start his postgraduate studies at Zagreb University.
 He earned a master's degree with a thesis on The Balkans in the Prose of Guillaume Apollinaire.
 When working for his doctoral degree in French and comparative literature (awarded 1978), he spent some time at Sorbonne, collecting materials on the collaboration of Apollinaire and the Albanian scholar and writer Faik Konitza.
 Later, he was to edit a book about these two writers.

 Starova worked as a professor of French literature at Skopje University, eventually serving as the chair of the Department of Romance Languages and Literature.

 Since 1985, Starova also worked on a number of diplomatic posts in various European and Arab countries.